Plešivica wine region vineyards and rolling hills

 Geography & Terroir

-Plešivica lies at the foothills of the Samoborsko gorje and Žumberak mountains, forming a series of rolling hills and steep vineyard slopes at elevations typically between 250–400 meters.
+Plešivica lies at the foothills of the Samoborsko gorje and Žumberak mountains, forming a series of rolling hills and steep vineyard slopes at elevations typically between 250–400 metres.

 Soils